-A Principal Place of Business
+Listing a Principal Place of Business for Taxes

 Julia the Plumber has a home-based business.
 She has a separate office at home where she does bookkeeping, receives calls from customers and vendors, and where she does other work related to her business.
 She also writes bills and does some administrative work in her car at the homes of customers.

 How about Roberto, who works as a salesperson, traveling from his home office to client offices?
 He has a small office at his employer's site, but he rarely uses it.
 The employer requires him to maintain a home office in his territory to get to client sites more quickly.
 What is the principal place of business for Julia and Roberto?

 Understanding the concept of "principal place of business" is an important issue, because you can only deduct expenses for business use of your home if your home is your principal place of business.